matter-labs/hardhat-zksync/examples/upgradable-example/README.md

 const config: HardhatUserConfig = {
     networks: {
-        goerli: {
+        sepolia: {
-            url: 'https://goerli.infura.io/v3/<API_KEY>' // you can use either the URL of the Ethereum Web3 RPC, or the identifier of the network (e.g. `mainnet` or `rinkeby`)
+            url: 'https://sepolia.infura.io/v3/<API_KEY>' // you can use either the URL of the Ethereum Web3 RPC, or the identifier of the network (e.g. `mainnet` or `rinkeby`)
         },
         zkTestnet: {
-            url: 'https://zksync2-testnet.zksync.dev', // you should use the URL of the zkSync network RPC
+            url: 'https://sepolia.era.zksync.dev', // you should use the URL of the zkSync network RPC
-            ethNetwork: 'goerli',
+            ethNetwork: 'sepolia',
             zksync: true
         },
     }